cisco/mindmeld/docs/source/userguide/role_classifier.rst

      'other-entities': {}
    }

 Next, have the classifier look at a larger context window, and extract n-grams starting from tokens that are further away.
 We'll see whether that provides better information than the smaller default window.

-Change the 'ngram_lengths_to_start_positions' settings to extract all the unigrams and bigrams in a window of three tokens around the current token, as shown below.
+Do this by changing the 'ngram_lengths_to_start_positions' settings to extract all the unigrams and bigrams in a window of three tokens around the current token, as shown below.

 .. code-block:: python